 Would you like to be featured in this series?

-Char's note: I have a folding walking cane too - they are great, quite sturdy too!
+Char's note: I have a folding walking cane too - they are great, quite sturdy!

-I bought a cheap metallic purple one with flowers on from Amazon - pretty and so useful!
+I bought a cheap metallic purple one with flowers on from Amazon - pretty and so helpful!